Jenna-Lam/Supplementary-material-for-thesis/README.md

 Once Artemis is installed, please download the Genbank file 11168_genbank.gb, the GFF file 11168_genome_with_ncRNAs.gff3.gff, and the file containing all the promoter information Cappable-seq_promoters.txt for visualisation on Artemis, which will greatly help with understanding the results for Chapter 4.

 N.B.
 Although the GenBank file was downloaded from NCBI, the current version may have minor changes.
-The file we have used for analysis is 11168_genbank.gb but the viewer is free to download the latest version at https://www.ncbi.nlm.nih.gov/genome/149?genome_assembly_id=299213
+The file we have used for analysis is 11168_genbank.gb but feel free to download the latest version at https://www.ncbi.nlm.nih.gov/genome/149?genome_assembly_id=299213

-If the viewer is not familiar with Artemis, there are instructions below to guide you through the process:
+If you are not familiar with Artemis, there are instructions below to guide you through the process:

 Open Artemis, and click File > Open ...